 One good thing to come out of the pandemic is the birth of The Rural Supply which offers a drive-through grocery collection service connecting you with local artisan food producers.

-To celebrate this, we’re delighted that The Rural Supply is offering prizes worth £100 for our summer quiz.
+To celebrate this, we’re delighted that The Rural Supply kindly offered prizes worth £100 for our summer quiz.

-First prize is a £50 voucher for The Rural Supply, with two runner-up prizes of £25 vouchers.
+Congratulations to our summer food quiz winner Julie Mungomery and runners up Christine Evans and Sarah Smith who have won first prize of a £50 voucher for The Rural Supply, with two runner-up prizes of £25 vouchers.

 How to Enter